Ancient Bodycare Methods for the Modern Age

 Owner / Founder

-A soapmaker since 2011 with a certificate in permaculture landscape design, Mariah has also loved to work with animals and gardening since a young age.
-A former vegan/vegetarian, her love for human health, animal well-being and environmental sustainability extended to a realization that the circle of life cannot be broken or changed: our place as humans who benefit tremendously from naturally raised animal products will remain indefinitely.
+But shortly after her move in 2014, she realized her health was suffering as a result of going without animal products in her diet for so long.
+Her passion for human health, animal well-being, and environmental sustainability extended to a realization that the circle of life cannot be broken or changed: our place as humans who benefit tremendously from naturally raised animal products will remain indefinitely.
 What could only be described as the help of God and her husband, she founded Perma-Earth LLC in 2016 to feed people’s hair and skin from the outside-in with local and natural ingredients.
 She and her husband are now raising 2 children while working full time jobs.

 An avid baker with an education in exercise science, Ashley did not plan a career in soapmaking!
 However, since 2019 she’s been an integral part in the growth of Perma-Earth LLC.
 It hasn’t been too far of a stretch to take her dream of becoming a sous-chef and transferring it to being a “sous-soapmaker”.
 Her innovative talents, passion for well-being, and mind for business are part of what makes Perma-Earth a better company today.
 From business management, customer service support, website updating, managing inventory and expenses – to – measuring and pouring ingredients, organizing, and shipping and packaging orders – she assists in everything the business needs!

 The Story of PERMA∞EARTH